+Market as encompassing principle

-The clearly diminishing role of public financing in the arts sector naturally leads to an increased dependence on the private sector and the consumer market as a basis for the exploitation of art and culture.
-This is a direct consequence of the economisation of art and culture policy, within a larger context of ongoing implementation of neo-liberalism in the fields of politics, policy and management.
-Such developments must of course be examined critically, and their internal contradictions exposed.
-At the same time, it is well worth exploring the possibilities offered by this new situation, and how to best make productive use of these possibilities.
+The diminishing role of public financing in the arts sector naturally leads to an increased dependence on the private sector and the consumer market as a basis for the exploitation of art and culture.
+This is a direct consequence of the increasing role of the market as the value encompassing principle within art and culture policy.
+This development must of course be examined critically, and its internal contradictions exposed.
+At the same time, it is well worth exploring the possibilities offered by this new situation, and how to best make productive use of them.
 After all, the basic idea, that a dominant focus on public financing in the arts sector may well discourage other exploitation possibilities, is in itself not without merit.
-These possibilities will now have to be explored.
-The Flemish economists Van Andel en Vandenbemt have stated that public funding can stifle the drive for fundamental innovation, and discourage financial progress.
-This, combined with a primary focus on gaining reputation (for example, among fellow artists and organisations) and on aesthetic quality, leads to what they call lethargic entrepreneurship, characterised by a lack of private initiative and a lack of growth for businesses and institutions (Van Andel & Vandenbempt 2012, p.165).
-In other words, the market and the private sector are not the only factors which inhibit freedom of artistic, creative and economic action; the public funding system also has its own structural constraints, which can have a stifling influence on the practice of artistic and creative production.
+Moreover in many domains of creative production, the market has been the dominant mode, for instance in design, architecture and popular music.
+The Flemish economists Van Andel en Vandenbemt have stated that public funding can even stifle the drive for fundamental innovation, and discourage financial progress.
+This, combined with a primary focus on gaining reputation (for example, among fellow artists and organisations) and on aesthetic quality, may lead to what they call lethargic entrepreneurship, characterised by a lack of private initiative and a lack of growth for businesses and institutions (Van Andel & Vandenbempt 2012, p.165).
+In other words, the market and the private sector do not by definition inhibit freedom of artistic, creative and economic action.
+Moreover, the public funding system has its specific structural constraints, which can also have a stifling influence on artistic and creative innovation.
 Therefore the time has come to critically examine the relation between art, culture, government and market, and to judge developments on their specific merits, without automatically calling for budget cuts in the public funding of art and culture.
-Indeed, it may well be that increased public funding is necessary in order to achieve a fuller exploitation of the economic possibilities of art and culture.
+Indeed, it may well be that increased public funding is necessary in order to achieve a fuller exploitation of the economic possibilities of art and culture resulting in net positive effects for both economy and society at large.